photoprism/photoprism-docs/docs/user-guide/pwa.md

 You can conveniently install it on the home screen of all major operating systems and mobile devices.

 !!! tldr ""
-    If you are self-hosting PhotoPrism, make sure the site URL is configured correctly.
-Browsers also require the app to be hosted on its own domain with HTTPS in order to install it.
+    If you are self-hosting PhotoPrism, please make sure the [site URL is configured correctly](../getting-started/config-options.md#site-information).
+In addition, PWAs must be hosted on a dedicated domain with HTTPS in order to be installed.
 When that is not possible, you can still choose "Create Shortcut...", "Add to Home Screen...", or a similarly named action from the browser menu to make the app accessible from your home screen.

-## Installation of the Web App
+## Installing PhotoPrism on iOS and Android

-=== "iOS / Safari"
+=== "Apple Safari (iOS)"

-    1. Open PhotoPrism on your device's browser (on iOS, use Safari)
+    1. Open PhotoPrism in Safari
     2. Click :material-export-variant:

         ![Screenshot](img/ios-1.jpg){: style="width:35%" class="shadow"}